lllyasviel/Fooocus/readme.md

 ## List of "Hidden" Tricks
 <a name="tech_list"></a>

-Below things are already inside the software, and **users do not need to do anything about these**.
+Below things are already in the software, and **users do not need to do anything about these**.

 Note that some of these tricks are currently (2023 Aug 11) impossible to reproduce in Automatic1111's interface or ComfyUI's node system.
 You may expect better results from Fooocus than other software even when they use similar models/pipelines.